 The final routed results

-Whether working through placing blind vias, or routing through a number of layers, all of the routing tools within Altium Designer use the master design rules as their guide.
+Whether working through placing blind vias, or routing through a number of layers, all of the routing tools within Altium use the master design rules as their guide.
 There are different functions for interactive routing, auto-routing, and auto-interactive routing with Active Route.
-Altium Designer also gives you differential pair routing, trace length matching, and trace tuning features as well.
+Altium also gives you differential pair routing, trace length matching, and trace tuning features as well.

 Altium Designer is full-featured PCB design software that has been created to complement your engineering processes instead of getting in your way.
 No matter what type of design work that you are doing, you will find that Altium Designer is the advanced PCB design software that you need to get the job done.

 Would you like to find out more about how Altium can help you with your next HDI PCB design?
 Talk to an expert at Altium.